-Emesent are leaders in Lidar-based drone autonomy and mapping, with a focus on underground mining and industrial asset inspection.
-Our vision is to automate the collection and analysis of data in challenging GPS-denied environments.
+Emesent is a leader in lidar-based drone autonomy and mapping, with a focus on underground mining and industrial asset inspection.
+Their vision is to automate the collection and analysis of data in challenging GPS-denied environments.

-Our Hovermap product is the world’s most versatile and intelligent Lidar scanner, making the mapping of inaccessible areas safe, easy and fast.
+Our Hovermap product is the world’s most versatile and intelligent lidar scanner, making mapping of inaccessible areas safe, easy and fast.
 Designed as a drone payload, Hovermap combines advanced collision avoidance and autonomous fight technologies to accurately map hazardous and GPS-denied environments.
-Hovermap easily mounts on any vehicle or can be handheld, capturing high-resolution point clouds when flying, driving or walking.
+Hovermap easily mounts on any vehicle, tether or backpack to capture high-resolution point clouds when flying, driving or walking.

 With Hovermap, you can now safely and quickly capture high-resolution Lidar scans in hazardous and GPS-denied environments.